hangyan/dpkg-pacman/README.md

 # dpkg-pacman

-ubuntu's package management command's output is very ugly,especially compared to Arch's `pacman` and Gentoo's `emerge`.So I want to write a little script to beautify its output,like this:
+Dpkg command used in Ubuntu for package management is having very ugly output, especially in comparison to Arch's `pacman` or Gentoo's `emerge`.
+So I want to write a little script to beautify its output,like this:

 ![](https://raw.github.com/hangyan/dpkg-pacman/master/images/compare.png)